-The Louisiana State University Paul M. Hebert Law Center ("LSU Law") is located in the capital of Louisiana, Baton Rouge.
-Located on the eastern banks of the Mississippi River the city buzzes with the youthful energy of the Louisiana State University and several colleges located in the city.
+The Louisiana State University Paul M. Hebert Law Center ("LSU Law") is a public law school located in the state's capital, Baton Rouge.
+Located on the eastern banks of the Mississippi River, the city buzzes with the youthful energy of the Louisiana State University and several other colleges located in the city.

 Tulane University Law School

 If you're looking for the highest-ranked Louisiana law school, look no further.
 Tulane University Law is a private school located in New Orleans.
 Tulane Law opened its doors in 1847, making it one of the oldest law schools in the country.
 As part of the Tulane University system, which has a student body of about 11,000, Tulane Law offers students a rich campus life.

 Tulane is world-renowned for international and comparative law, thanks to Louisiana's unique civil law system.
 In fact, the Tulane Law Review was the first law journal in the country to focus on civil and comparative law.

 As you might expect from a prestigious private school, tuition at Tulane is much higher than other law schools in Louisiana at around $60,000 a year.
 Many Tulane grads get hired at large law firms or take on federal clerkships.